dfornis/dfornis/content/post/predicting-search-data/index.md

 For data on movement patterns I used Google Mobility Report, one of the most interesting publicly available data sets on the internet.
 It was launched in the infancy of the Covid-19 pandemic to track changes in movement patterns all over the globe.
 It calculates changes from the same days baseline categorized by country, sub region and type of location/activity (retail and recreation, parks, homes etc).

 ## Model
-One of the problems with a simple linear regression model is that time series data are likely to be autocorrelated which will show up in the residuals and violate all kinds of fancy OLS assumptions.
+One of the problems with applying a simple linear regression model is that time series data are likely to be autocorrelated which will show up in the residuals and violate all kinds of fancy OLS assumptions.
 One way of resolving this is to model the residuals as an ARIMA-process.
 I ended up with a (1,1,0) process here.
 So the model used will be a linear regression with ARIMA errors.
 Sometimes referred to as ARIMAX, where the X denotes an external regressor.

 In the model, narratives are spread at time t and have an effect on economic behavior at time t+1.
 Having input variables lagged at t+1 allows us to use external regressors as fresh input for 1-step-ahead prediction in an ARIMAX model.
 My idea was to have 1 variable which is a proxy for to what extent people spread information about a virus.

-I ended up with ```covid``` and ```virus```.
+My query in Google Trends was ```covid``` and ```virus```.
 In this case, as the word spreads about Covid-19, people go online to search for information which registers in the index from Google Trends.
 This variable should be negatively correlated with movement patterns.

 And then another variable that captures the behavioral change.
-For this variable my query in Google Trends was ```snälltåget``` and ```sj``` which are the main operators of long distance trains in Sweden.
+For this variable my query was ```snälltåget``` and ```sj``` which are the main operators of long distance trains in Sweden.
 The assumption here is that people on average go online and search for train tickets 1 week ahead of departure.
 This variable should be positively correlated with movement patterns.

 ## R code
+Libraries:
 ```
 library(tidyverse)
 library(gtrendsR) # for Google Trends API calls.